AuroreVanHoorebeke/AuroreVanHoorebeke/README.md

 ## Hello there 👋

-My name is Aurore, I'm passionate about tech and I'm currently working on my way to become a Kick-Ass Junior Web Dev!
+My name is Aurore, I'm passionate about tech and learning new things!

 #### 🔭 I’m currently working on:
-Projects during my formation at BeCode.org.
-A WebDev bootcamp based in Brussels, BE.
-Currently learning a lot during my internship! 🚀
+Theory and different side projects to keep learning even more! 🚀
 #### 🌱 I’m currently learning:
-Web Dev tricks, Python language and, at the moment, Java (first strongly-typed language, yay!)
-I'm interested in so many languages, frameworks and libraries that this readme section will change quite a lot.
+General concepts of computer science.
+Tinkering on Linux as well! 🛠️ I'm interested in so many concepts, languages, frameworks and libraries that this readme section will change quite a lot.
 Keep an eye on it if you want to stay updated!

 ### Stats & Tech